Nancy Vandal

-Nancy Vandal is an Australian punk rock band, which was formed in 1993 by Mike Foxall (Fox Trotsky) and Jeff Moore (JJ LaMoore).
+Nancy Vandal are an Australian punk rock band, who were formed in 1993 by Mike Foxall (Fox Trotsky) and Jeff Moore (JJ LaMoore).
 The band were named successively as Meataxe, Hard Axe to Follow and Nancy Vandal and the Popgun Assassins before settling on its shorter form.
 They disbanded in 2001, had a reunion performance in 2003 and reformed in 2009.

 History

 Nancy Vandal was formed by Warrane College students Foxtrotsky/Fox Trotsky (Mike Foxall) and JJ LaMoore (Jeff Moore) as a pretend band in Sydney in 1993, as neither could play an instrument.
 Eventually the pair formed a real band, Meataxe, which played on campus, and at the Ungarie town hall (later renamed to Hard Axe to Follow, then Mr Pennywise, followed by Nancy Vandal and the Popgun Assassins).
 The original line-up of Nancy Vandal and the Popgun Assassins featured Trotsky and LaMoore plus Marcus "Rolfe" Rolfe on bass and vocals and Serene Dean Bakota on drums.
 Like Trotsky and LaMoore, Rolfe had never played bass before joining the band.
 At first, the music part of the band's live shows would generally take second place to gimmicks such as trivia competitions, prolonged verbal attacks on both fellow band members and audience and in one instance, a puppet show.

 In 1994 Nancy Vandal and the Popgun Assassins recorded a 14-track debut album, Return of the Zombie Skate Poets from Planet Sex which included, "Space Girl with Bionic Breasts", "She Left Me for a Game Show Host Blues" and "I Slam Therefore I Am".
 Previously, some demo tapes had been released, such as the Mr Pennywise "Get Your Love Shoes On" featuring an earlier rendition of "Sex Toy".

 By 1995 Nancy Vandal had begun touring, visiting Melbourne and Brisbane.
 Trotsky's band newsletter The Vandal's Voice became a fully fledged fanzine complete with comics, libellous proclamations, articles and CDs.
 The first issue included a give-away CD sampler, ShitHot '95, which consisted of tracks by Sydney's inner west punk rockers.
 Nancy Vandal supplied their cover version of "Footloose", originally by Kenny Loggins.
 Another CD giveaway in The Vandal's Voice was Slippery When Crap, a collection of cover versions of the band's favourite cock rock songs including Europe's "The Final Countdown", "Kickstart My Heart" by Mötley Crüe, "Pour Some Sugar on Me" by Def Leppard and "We're Not Gonna Take It" by Twisted Sister.